 Everyone wants straight, white teeth but many overlook the fact that gums and jawbones are the foundation of a winning smile.
 Unfortunately, a missing tooth can severely impact the look and function of your mouth.
 Thankfully, single tooth dental implants provide a winning solution.

-Arrange a free consultation to discuss single tooth dental implants with Dr. Brisman today!
+Arrange a consultation to discuss single tooth dental implants with Dr. Brisman today!

 Book your consultation with one of our dental implants specialists today!Request My Appointment

 When a tooth is lost from the mouth due to injury, trauma, or extraction, it will leave a hole (cavity) in your gum due to the loss of the tooth’s root.
 If left untreated, this can lead to serious problems for the jawbone.
 However, a dental implant is a small metal fixture that is planted into jawbone to serve as a replacement root for the tooth.